-Upon hire, eligible employees electing to participate in the Plan may make salary deferral contributions through payroll deductions based upon the deferral percentage limits specified in each covered Special Appendix that vary by geographic location, with such contributions limited to \$18,000 in 2017 and 2016, for employees under age 50, and \$24,000 in 2017 and 2016, for employees age 50 and older.
+Upon hire, eligible employees electing to participate in the Plan may make salary deferral contributions through payroll deductions based upon the deferral percentage limits specified in each covered Special Appendix that vary by geographic location, with such contributions limited to \$18,500 and \$18,000 in 2018 and 2017, respectively, for employees under age 50, and \$24,500 and \$24,000 in 2018 and 2017, respectively, for employees age 50 and older.
 The Company contributes on behalf of the participants a matching contribution equal to an amount detailed in each location's Special Appendix.
 The Company's matching contributions are invested in the Plan's investment funds based on the participant investment elections.